William Contreras Player Props: Brewers vs. Mets

-On Monday, William Contreras (on the back of going 1-for-4 with an RBI) and the Milwaukee Brewers play the New York Mets, whose starting pitcher will be Justin Verlander.
+On Tuesday, William Contreras (.472 slugging percentage in past 10 games, including one home run) and the Milwaukee Brewers play the New York Mets, whose starting pitcher will be David Peterson.
 First pitch is at 7:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Guardians.
+In his previous game he had a hitless showing (0-for-4) against the Mets.

 William Contreras Game Info & Props vs. the Mets